 Section 26(4)(c) EA 2010 states that in deciding whether harassment has occurred, the reasonableness for the conduct to have the effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for the person must be considered.
 The Tribunal evidently had regard to whether it was reasonable for Ms Norrie’s comments to amount to harassment from an objective perspective, thereby ensuring common sense prevailed.

 That being said, it is important for employers to seek legal advice as to whether comments and/or actions can amount to discrimination, before they are made, in order to mitigate risk in this regard.

 Finally, as evidenced by the costs award, the Employment Tribunal will not take kindly to attempts to pursue claims that are not apparent from the facts; especially when they are pursued in circumstances where ordinary unfair dismissal is not possible due to a lack of two years’ continuous service.
 Costs awards are the exception rather than the norm in the Employment Tribunal, even more so where lay claimants are involved, so this decision is particularly noteworthy.

-For more information on whistleblowing, discrimination at work, or Employment Tribunal claims, please contact Tahsin Khan in our Employment Law and HR team on 0161 475 7669 or email [email protected].
+For more information on whistleblowing, discrimination at work, or Employment Tribunal claims, please do not hesitate to contact our Employment Law and HR team or get in touch on 0161 475 7676.